roipoussiere/Zazouck/README.md

 Comming soon...

-You can try to build from the sources, but it's never tested on these platforms.
+You can try to build from the sources, but it has never tested on these platforms yet.

 ##Usage
 See [examples folder](examples/) to get 3D model examples